Nitroplast: Obligate symbiosis

 Atelocyanobacterium thalassa is an obligate symbiote of the calcifying haptophyte alga Braarudosphaera bigelowii.
 Stable isotope experiments revealed that A. thalassa fixes ^{15}N_{2} and exchanges fixed nitrogen with the partner, while H^{13}CO_{3-} was fixed by B. bigelowii and exchanged to A. thalassa.
-A. thalassa receives ~16% of the total carbon of the symbiotic partner, and exchanges ~85 -95% of total fixed nitrogen in return.
+A. thalassa receives ~16% of the total carbon of the symbiotic partner, and exchanges ~85–95% of total fixed nitrogen in return.

-Atelocyanobacterium thalassa must live in close physical association with its metabolically dependent symbiosis partner; however, the details of the physical interaction are still unclear due to a lack of clear microscopy images.
+Atelocyanobacterium thalassa must live in close physical association with its metabolically dependent symbiosis partner.
 Atelocyanobacterium thalassa may be a true endosymbiont and fully enclosed within the host's cell membrane or has molecular mechanisms to allow for secure attachment and transfer of metabolites.
 This symbiotic connection must not allow the passage of oxygen while maintaining an exchange of fixed nitrogen and carbon.
 Such close symbiosis also requires signalling pathways between the partners and synchronized growth.

+A stable co-culture of UCYN-A2 and its host was obtained and subjected to imaging studies.
+The UCYN-A2 "nitroplast" lineage imports a wide variety proteins from the host, triggered by a unique signal sequence, making it subject to tight control by the host cell.
+Its light-dark cycle is kept in sync with the host cell by host cryptochrome proteins.
+Several of its metabolic pathways are only complete with the help of host proteins.